ethanckim/Semi-CP12-2019/README.md

 These programs created are developed while enrolled in the Computer Programming 12 course instructed by Mr. Nathan Hapke, Semiahmoo Secondary School.

-The programs are organized into the following subdirectories and include README.md files with instructions for getting started:
+The programs are organized into the following subdirectories and may include README.md files with specific instructions:

 * [Parroter](ca.kim.parroter)
     * Console program which echos the input.